 To receive information on area racewalking events or for questions, comments, or general information contact the NOTC Racewalking Coordinator at racewalking@runNOTC.org.

-A racewalking clinic open to all will be held Saturday, April 27, 2019, at 8:00 AM in Audubon Park, meeting at the fountain near the St Charles Ave park entrance, across from Loyola and Tulane Universities.
+A racewalking clinic open to all will be held Saturday, May 22, 2021, at 8:00 AM in Audubon Park, near the fountain close to the park entrance on St. Charles Avenue, across from Loyola and Tulane Universities.
 The clinic will last approximately 60 minutes.
 There is no charge for the clinic.
 You may email Pat Driscoll, NOTC Racewalking Coordinator, to RSVP, or for questions or other racewalker information.

 USA Track and Field Rule 232.2 states the definition of racewalking as a progression of steps so taken that the walker makes contact with the ground so that no visible (to the human eye) loss of contact with the ground occurs.
 One foot must be in contact with the ground at all times.
 The advancing leg must be straightened (i.e., not bent at the knee) from the moment of first contact with the ground until the leg is in the vertical upright position.
 Running or run/walking is not acceptable and will result in disqualification.